CalestialAshley35/Math-Module/README.md

 `$maths:+ 5 3` → Result: 8 `$maths:put - 5 3` → Result: -8

+### MathDB
+Click the "Try MathDB" button, then type the command `#mathdb connect` to get started.
+After that, you can enter custom math expressions, such as `#savedb math=1+1 ans=2`.
+MathDB supports various operations, including square roots, sin, cos, log, tan, and more.
+Each calculation will be saved automatically.
+To view all saved math operations, simply type `#maths`.

 ## Usage:

 To use this module in your project, simply include the following CDN URL in your HTML file: